jenkinsci/pipeline-graph-view-plugin/CONTRIBUTING.md

 ### Build and package

-To generate the hpi package and run the test you can use two different maven command
+To generate the hpi package and run the test you can use:
 ```sh
 mvn package
 ```